 In photography, a fast shutter speed is considered a good thing – it produces pin sharp images.
 However, it has a negative effect with video by giving the impression that the moving image – especially during sideways motion – is stuttering across the screen in tiny staccato movements.
 To get around this inherent anomaly, always try and set your camera’s shutter speed to twice that of the frame rate.
 So, if shooting 1080 footage at 50fps, select a shutter speed of 1/100 of a second.
 And if shooting at 25fps, try 1/50.

 The trouble is these settings don’t work well in bright light, which is exactly when you’ll be flying.
 You’ll notice the video is massively overexposed and almost completely washed out.
 That’s where the humble but invaluable ND (Neutral Density) filter comes in.
 This simple screw-on kit is basically a piece of darkened glass that reduces the amount of light reaching the camera lens.
 Put one on and your videos will improve immeasurably with gorgeous, smooth motion-blurred pans that make a hi-res video so much more appealing.

-As a byproduct, ND filters will also reduce the ‘jello effect’; that wobbly look created by the in-flight vibrations that all drones produce.
-US-based PolarPro produces some of the best DJI-specific ND filters on the market.
+As a byproduct, ND filters will also reduce the ‘jello effect’; that wobbly look created by the in-flight vibrations that some drones produce.
+US-based PolarPro and Freewell produce some of the best ND filters on the market.
 We’d suggest using one of their ND8 filters for cloudy days and an ND16 or higher for the sunniest times.